mienaikoe/ziyu/Chapters/3-8-Chapter22.md

 He moved to a position in front of the table, with the people of Heiko before him and took a microphone listener from a table near the equipment.
 He waited with a patronizing smile as all of the crowd anxiously put the listeners to their ears for the first time.
 At the back of the crowd, Melna spotted a familiar face meandering through the people to get closer to Melna.
 She thought she was seeing things, but once she had come close enough, Pomri's smile became unmistakeable, and Melna smiled for the first time in a while.
 She was with another woman, quite strong and dressed in kelp clothing.
 Melna couldn't help but wonder if she was the person that mysterious boy in Rudjan told her about.
 They both accepted listeners from a solider and settled into a pocket of the crowd near the center, never taking their eyes off of Melna even as Fajro began.

 "Good evening.
-I am Fajro um Holragi.
-Former fidelant for Holragi and primary benefactor of the space rail project.
+I am Fajro um Holrag.
+Former fidelant for Holrag and primary benefactor of the space rail project.
 I stand before the people of Heiko today, with former Heiko fidelant Melna with great news." *Former?* "We are also broadcasting this over the air to every conduit in the world.
 This announcement will truly be a pivotal moment in the history of our world."

 He smiled at the crowd, expecting looks of awe and wonder, but only receiving the blank stares of worry.
 He quickly stopped smiling and continued.

-"On behalf of my colleague Melna, I would like to announce that Holragi has uncovered the secrets of the obscura, and we are now planning countermeasures."
+"On behalf of my colleague Melna, I would like to announce that Holrag has uncovered the secrets of the obscura, and we are now planning countermeasures."

 Some in the crowd had become joyful at this news, but most remained skeptical, waiting for Melna to comment before judging its trustworthiness.

 "As part of this effort, the world must unite.
 To pool our resources into a project larger than anything this planet has ever seen.
-In an act of unity, Heiko has pledged its service to Holragi," *He wants to enslave all of us* "forging a strong alliance to help us all accomplish this herculean effort in time.
+In an act of unity, Heiko has pledged its service to Holrag," *He wants to enslave all of us* "forging a strong alliance to help us all accomplish this herculean effort in time.
 Together, we will build a fortress in the sand.
 It will be a shelter for all the world's inhabitants where we can wait comfortable until the obscura subsides.
 I'd like to invite Melna who will now speak about this historic alliance."

 He passed the microphone listener to Melna who manufactured the best smile of acceptance she could muster.